Writing your CV

 When writing your CV include the following sections:

-Employers need to know how to contact you if they want to offer you an interview.
+We need to know how to contact you if we want to offer you an interview.

-You should include your name, phone number, email address.
+You should include your name, phone number, email address - make sure these are clearly presented at the top of your CV.

-You should not include your age, your date of birth, whether you're married or your nationality.
+You should not include your age, photo, date of birth, National Insurance Number, whether you're married or your nationality.

 E.g. GCSEs | 2008 | Grange Hill School, London / Health and Safety training | 2024 | RoSPA